 Brody Castle.
-Hetman S. Konetspolsky built a powerful citadel in Brody in 1630-1635.
+Hetman S. Konetspolsky built a powerful citadel in 1630-1635.
 The complex with a defensive wall and a system of casemates in the form of an octagon was designed by G. de Beauplan.
 In 1648, the stronghold withstood the siege of the troops of B. Khmelnitsky.

-Address: Brody, Svobody (Liberty) Square, 5.
+Svoboda Square, 5.
 Opening hours: 10:00-17:30 (Sunday - 10:00-16:00, break 13:00-14:00).
 Day off - Saturday.

 Brody Gymnasium.
 The gymnasium was founded in 1865.
 The construction of the present classical style building began in 1881, and the first classes were held in 1883.
-During the world wars the building was used as barracks and hospital.
+During the world wars, the building was used as barracks and hospital.

 Brody famous people monument